-As parents, guardians, and caregivers, it is important to provide the necessary guard rails to ensure that while technology remains an important educational tool, children do not lose focus on their studies, or worse, fall victim to cyber-threats and bullying at this crucial time.
+As parents, guardians, and caregivers, it is important to provide the necessary guard rails to ensure that, while technology remains an important educational tool, children do not lose focus on their studies, or worse, fall victim to cyber-threats and bullying at this crucial time.

 The internet, smart phones and tablets have become an essential part of our daily lives.
-The same is true for our kids.
-Estimates suggest kids and teens between the ages of 8 to 18 spend about 44.5 hours each week in front of digital screens.
-When used well, digital devices and the internet are powerful educational tools and can inspire a love of learning.
-Younger people are also more vulnerable to various cyber threats which is why protecting digital progress is so important.
-The international Safer Internet Day, which takes place every year on 8 February, highlights the need for greater awareness and action to ensure the internet is a better and safer place for all.
+The same is true for our children.
+Estimates suggest children and teens between the ages of 8 to 18 spend about 44.5 hours each week in front of digital screens.
+When used well, digital devices and the internet are powerful educational tools and can inspire a love of learning, but younger people are also more vulnerable to various cyber threats, which is why protecting digital progress is so important.

+Safer Internet Day

+The international Safer Internet Day, which takes place every year today (8 February), highlights the need for greater awareness and action to ensure the internet is a better and safer place for all.
 Parents need to ensure that children are equipped to do the best that they can do, but how do they do it?
-How do you protect kids from trolls and the cyber-bullies when they need technology for study and research purposes?
+How do you protect children from trolls and cyber-bullies when they need technology for study and research purposes?